blimmo/audioconv/README.md

 - Links everything else (such as lossy audio files) so there's no duplication of data.
 - Removes files from the mirror when they're deleted in the source.
-- Only one source file (plus an optional config file).
+- Only one source file.

 ## Installation
 Download `audioconv.py`.

-Optionally also download `config.ini` and put it in the same directory as the script.

 You will also need ffmpeg on your PATH.